2016rshah/blog/posts/12-books-12-months-2019.md

 ### *Hillbilly Elegy* by J. D. Vance (December)

 I spent all of elementary school and all of middle school living in a small rural Appalachian town called Proctorville, OH.
 I lived right on the border of West Virginia and Ohio, across the Ohio River from a slightly larger city called Huntington, WV.
-This book is a memoir about the author's upbringing in Appalachia (Kentucky, to be specific)
+This book is a memoir about the author's upbringing in Appalachia (Kentucky, to be specific).

 ### *Americanah* by Chimamanda Ngozi Adichie (December Bonus Round!)